Skip to content

-How to password protect files in Linux
+How to Password Protect Files in Linux

 If you store important information on your Linux server and want to make sure it is for your eyes only you need to password protect these files.
 Let’s see how you can do this with Linux.